Daniele-B/CTF-Writeups/Flare-on 5/3 - FLAGGO/solution.md

 47202222.png => n
 ```

-Every image has a numer on the top-left corner, if we order output characters based on that number we have the flag: `mor3_awes0m3_th4n_an_awes0me_p0ssum@flare-on.com`
+Every image has a number on the top-left corner, if we order output characters based on that number we have the flag: `mor3_awes0m3_th4n_an_awes0me_p0ssum@flare-on.com`